wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-native/fme-react-native-initialization.md

 next:
   description: ''
 ---
-To create a VWO Client instance, you need to initialize the VWO FME React Native SDK.
-This client instance serves as the core interface for conducting feature management and experimentation(A/B and personalization) within your application.
+To create a VWO Client instance, you need to initialize the VWO FE React Native SDK.
+This client instance serves as the core interface for conducting Feature Experimentation(A/B and personalization) within your application.

 ## Usage